 Oregon.
 She's not overly keen on anyone finding out her name is actually Melissa.

-Oop North: Set in Manchester, although the characters are not natives, and Oregon especially is suspicious of the locals; she suspects the Mancunian handyman of being a thief purely because of where he's from.
+Oop North: Set in Manchester, although none of the main characters are actually Mancunians, or even northerners in general.
+Oregon especially is suspicious of the locals; she suspects the Mancunian handyman of being a thief purely because of where he's from.

 Pronoun Trouble: Oregon knocks on her tutor's door, a woman answers it and she asks for Professor Shales, only to be told "I'm Professor Shales."
 She meant Tony, "the other Professor Shales".
 This is then subverted in the second series, when Oregon goes to see "Shales" (looking "sexy as hell" according to JP), who turns out to be Jean Shales.